 Increase in Confidence Levels

 A worker that’s yet to accomplish a significant milestone often has a low confidence level.
 Proper training needs to be undertaken before the worker’s loyalty to the organisation can be considerable.
 Getting more training on the job allows employees to make relevant contributions that will grow the organisation.
 Also, it encourages employees to become competitive in marketing or operational roles within their organisations.
-To increase confidence levels of your employees you can also introduce a leadership development program.
+To increase the confidence levels of your employees you can also introduce a leadership development program.

 Prepares the Worker for More Opportunities